 It eliminates the interference of the third parties between the agreed parties.
 That’s how hyperledger has secured the way of the transaction process and restricts unauthorized people.

 Developers who want to build an application or start an industry either on Ethereum or Hyperledger should have to select the best that suits them.
 Both applications are highly flexible in unique ways.

 Ethereum’s powerful smart contract engine makes it flexible for any kind of platform.
-Its permissionless mode of accessibility and transparent transactions comes at the cost of privacy and performance scalability.
+Its permissionless model of accessibility and transparent transactions comes at the cost of privacy and performance scalability.

-Hyperledger solves the problems such as privacy and performance scalability by permissioned way of accessing to it.
-Its modular architecture lets you customise the applications according to the enterprise requirements.
+Hyperledger solves the problems such as privacy and performance scalability by permission way of accessing it.
+Its modular architecture lets you customize the applications according to the enterprise requirements.

 The blockchain is acting as a secured platform, and shifting business transactions to blockchain helps in leveraging the full value of it.
 Ethereum and Hyperledger are the two essential means to transact upon Blockchain.

 Blockchain's end-to-end encryption system will help in securing the information from falling into the hands of hackers.
 Choosing the best platform between Ethereum and Hyperledger that suits your requirements will give you a competitive edge over rivals.